kdl-org/kdl/SPEC.md

 #### Interaction with Whitespace Escapes

-Multi-line strings support the same mechanism for escaping whitespace.
+Multi-line strings support the same mechanism for escaping whitespace as Quoted Strings.
 When processing a Multi-line String, implementations MUST dedent the string _after_ resolving all whitespace escapes, but _before_ resolving other backslash escapes.
 Furthermore, a whitespace escape that attempts to escape the final line's newline and/or whitespace prefix is invalid since the multi-line string has to still be